Wilfrid Kaptoum: Betis

 On 31 January 2018, two days after leaving Barcelona, Kaptoum signed with Real Betis and was initially assigned to the B-team.
 He made his first team debut on 4 October, replacing Sergio León in a 3–0 home defeat of F91 Dudelange, for the season's UEFA Europa League.

 Kaptoum made his La Liga debut on 3 February 2019, playing the full 90 minutes in a 1–0 home win against Atlético Madrid.
 On 10 January 2020, Kaptoum joined UD Almería on loan for the remainder of the season.

 On 5 October 2020, Kaptoum terminated his contract with the Verdiblancos.

 New England Revolution

 On 23 December 2020, the New England Revolution of Major League Soccer announced the signing of Kaptoum on a free transfer.
 He scored his first goal for the club against Chicago Fire on 16 October 2021.
 Following the 2022 season, New England opted to decline his contract option.

 Las Palmas

 On 13 January 2023, Kaptoum returned to Spain and its second division, after signing a short-term deal with UD Las Palmas.

+AEK Larnaca

+On 13 July 2023, Kaptoum joined Cypriot First Division club AEK Larnaca FC.

+Panserraikos

+On 27 July 2024, Kaptoum moved to Super League Greece side Panserraikos FC.
+He only made nine appearances for the side before leaving.

+Gimnàstic

+On 24 July 2025, Kaptoum returned to Spain and went on a trial at Gimnàstic de Tarragona.
+On 5 August, he signed a one-year contract with the Primera Federación side.

+International career

+In 2019, Kaptoum was called up to the Cameroon national team by coach Clarence Seedorf to participate in the final phase of the 2019 Africa Cup of Nations held in Egypt.